 - (1) Robert H. Gaughen, Jr., President and a Director of the Bank, and Kevin W. Gaughen, a Director of the Bank, are brothers.
 Directors Robert A. Lane and Julio R. Hernando are cousins, and they are both nephews of Robert H. Gaughen, Jr. and Kevin W. Gaughen.
-Directors Kevin W. Gaughen, Robert A. Lane and Julio R. Hernando are associated together in the practice of law. - (2) Mr. White is the father-in-law of Peter R. Smollett, Vice President Commercial Lending Officer of the Bank.
+Directors Kevin W. Gaughen, Robert A. Lane and Julio R. Hernando are associated together in the practice of law. - (2) If Mr. Gaughen, Jr. is elected in the 2011 Annual Meeting of Stockholders to serve as a Class II Director, he will no longer be a Class III Director.

-With the exception of the five named individual Directors in (1) and (2) above, the Board of Directors has determined that all other members of the Board of Directors (constituting a majority of the full Board) are independent, as that term is defined by applicable rules.
+With the exception of the four named individual Directors in (1) above, the Board of Directors has determined that all other members of the Board of Directors (constituting a majority of the full Board) are independent, as that term is defined by applicable rules.